-Strategies to Support Positive Behaviour
+Strategies to Support Prosocial Behaviour

 All children and young people are expected to adhere to an agreed code of conduct, the Heathlands Charter.
-This is based on the principal that with rights come responsibilities it gives a code of conduct for stakeholders in the Heathlands School Community.
-(Appendix 1)
+This is based on the principal that with rights come responsibilities and summarises the code of conduct for stakeholders in the Heathlands School Community (Appendix 1).